doctrine/phpcr-odm-documentation/en/reference/installation-configuration.rst

     require_once __DIR__ . "/vendor/autoload.php";

-Obtaining an EntityManager
+Obtaining an ObjectManager
 --------------------------

-Once you have prepared the class loading, you acquire an *EntityManager* instance.
-The EntityManager class is the primary access point to ORM functionality provided by Doctrine.
+Once you have prepared the class loading, you acquire an *ObjectManager* instance.
+The ObjectManager class is the primary access point to the document mapper functionality provided by Doctrine PHPCR-ODM.

 Prepare the mapping driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~